 (Revised September 3, 2010)

-The Foundation of the Cincinnati Academy of Medicine is a non-profit organization dedicated to charitable, scientific, literary and educational purposes.
+The Academy of Medicine of Cincinnati Foundation is a non-profit organization dedicated to charitable, scientific, literary and educational purposes.
 The Foundation provides assistance to the Academy of Medicine of Cincinnati, a 501(c)(6) organization, for purposes that are consistent with the foregoing and provides grants to 501(c)(3) organizations for similar purposes.
 The following guidelines for granting requests for financial assistance apply to both the Academy and to 501(c)(3) organizations seeking assistance.
 The guidelines are not intended to be rigid and exceptions will be made at the discretion of the Executive Committee, with the approval of the Board of Trustees.
 They should, however, be regarded as a general rule in making distributions.
 The guidelines will be periodically reviewed and updated as necessary and current priorities will be established within the confines of the guidelines.
 The total amount of funds distributed or committed by the Foundation each year is subject to change and may vary as determined by the Foundation trustees.

 All funds received by the Foundation are to be considered unrestricted unless otherwise specified.